raspberrypilearning/find-the-bug/en/step_6.md

 --- /task ---

 How long does it take you to find and click on the bugs?
-Scratch has a built-in `timer`{:class="block3sensing"} that you can use to find out.
+Scratch has a `timer`{:class="block3sensing"} that you can use to find out.

 --- task ---